 I’ve seen some sites and photographers list a single, “peak” date, but this is total speculative B.S. to make them sound like experts.
 The reason being, the Firefall is largely contingent upon weather conditions.
 Sure, there’s a theoretical “peak” date, as there is with any natural phenomenon like this, but the difference between the peak date and a date +/-7 days from that peak is negligible, assuming all other variables are the same.

-From my perspective, there is no single best date for the 2021 Firefall, but there are worst dates: February 12-15, 2021.
-That’s Valentine’s Day through Presidents’ Day Weekend, which is always the busiest time to go.
-Additionally, I’d avoid February 19-21, 2021.
+From my perspective, there is no single best date for the 2023 Firefall, but there are worst dates: February 18-21, 2023.
+That’s the Presidents’ Day holiday weekend, which is always the busiest time to go.
+Additionally, I’d avoid February 11-13, 2023.
 That’s another weekend, and it also coincides with what’s believed to be “peak light.”
-Instead, aim for weekdays–ideally after February 21, 2021 for the lowest crowds.
+Instead, aim for weekdays–ideally towards the beginning or end of February 2023 for the lowest crowds.

 Beyond the best dates, the bigger concerns are weather and water flow.
 The latter is the biggest thing, and what really distinguished last year from the Firefall a couple of years ago, in my mind.
 Yosemite National Park received a decent amount of snow last year, and that coupled with abnormally warm weather during our Firefall attempts meant some seriously good water flow.